purplacid/F25-NuclearICTeam7/Sensor Package Subproblem/README.md

 Congratulations!
 You've been chosen to join an elite engineering team at Canadian Nuclear Labs (CNL).
 Your mission?
 Create an innovative system for real-time monitoring of vehicle and container conditions during nuclear waste transport across Canada.

-Transport trucks will face tough conditions—vibrations from uneven roads, shifting weight distribution during loading, harsh weather, and potential shielding failures.
+Nuclear transport trucks are travel through remoted, isolated locations, making transportation difficult due to unpredictable and harsh road conditions.
+Limitted service and connectivity make live-updates difficult and unreliable.
+Your system will allow the truck to monitor the state of the package, truck and environment.
+This data can allow the transport truck to make important decisions protecting local communities and the environment in cases of emergencies or unexpected road hazards.
+Nuclear transport is a high-security and high-risk job and transport trucks face tough conditions—vibrations from uneven roads, shifting weight distribution during loading, harsh weather, and potential shielding failures.

 Your solution will help protect public safety and environmental health by promptly identifying any risks.

 ---